Research | Publications | Curriculum vitae (Pdf format) | Biosketch (Pdf format)

 T. R. Kannan, Ph.D.

 Despite their very small genomes Mycoplasmas have developed unique ways to interact with their hosts.
 During their co-evolutionary balance mycoplasmas have evolved an array of virulence factors well suited to counteract a variety of host-cell responses in order to invade, survive and replicate within their hosts.
-We are interested in identifying and characterizing the bacterial determinants involved in these interactions as well as the molecular, cellular and immunobiology of this process.
+His lab is interested in identifying and characterizing the bacterial determinants involved in these interactions as well as the molecular, cellular and immunobiology of this process.

 Specific areas of interest include: